OK, I missed Darwin's birthday, but it's still Darwin Week. So I thought I'd post one of my favorite Darwin quotes. Here it is:

-I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice. -- From a letter to Asa Gray, 22 Mary 1860
+I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice. -- From a letter to Asa Gray, 22 May 1860

-The ichneumonidae is a family of wasps.
+The Ichneumonidae is a family of wasps.
 A very big family.
 It is, in fact, one of the largest families in the largest class of animals, the insects.
 There are over 60,000 species of ichneumonid wasps, each one, according to creationists, specially designed by God.
 My question for them is the same as Charles Darwin's: Why?
 Why would a beneficent and omnipotent God do such a thing?

 To understand the question, it is necessary to know a bit about the ichneumonids.
 First of all, most are parasitoids, which means that their larvae develop inside the body of a living host, which they slowly eat alive.
 Eventually, when the wasp larvae pupate, they erupt out of the body of the host that they have gradually consumed, tormented, and destroyed as larvae.